Bungysheep/parking-lot/README.md

 Run the following command under the project directory: ./bin/setup

 #### Run
+To run in interactive shell command, run the following command under the project directory: ./bin/parking_lot

-Run the following command under the project directory: ./bin/parking_lot
+To run with input filename, run the following command under the project directory: ./bin/parking_lot <filename>